sofia-huang/DATA441/project3/project3.md

 | The Cross-validated Mean Squared Error for Locally Weighted Regression is : 12.5407953777719 |
 | The Cross-validated Mean Squared Error for Random Forest is : 14.939881512619337 |

-For the housing dataset, the boosted Lowess regression model did not perform quite as well as the Random Forest model.
-However, the difference between the 2 models' results is not large.
+For the housing dataset, the boosted Lowess regression model performed better than the Random Forest model, yet again.

 #### concrete.csv